garmoshka-mo/mo-wire/README.md

 ## Methods

-- resolve(...) - triggers success callback
+- resolve(...) - triggers success callback, any amount of arguments
-- reject(...) - triggers failure callback
+- reject(...) - triggers failure callback, any amount of arguments
 - branch() - creates new Wire, which copies failures to parent

-Notes:
-- ... - means any amount of arguments
-- resolve and reject will trigger callback only once.
+`resolve` and `reject` will trigger corresponding callback only once.

-If reject triggered failure, resolve won't do anything.
+If `reject` already called, `resolve` won't do anything.

-But you can call reject after resolve, for example:
+But you can call `reject` after `resolve`, for example:

 ````
 var l = new Wire();